marcinbojko/doublecmd/README.md

 ## Changelog

+## 2022-09-20 Build 1.0.8

+* version 1.0.8
+* switch binary packages location from SourceForge to Github (no more hourly limits)

 ## 2022-06-05 Build 1.0.6

 * version 1.0.6
-* added more test for github actions (multiple Windows OS'es)
+* added more tests for Github actions (multiple Windows OS'es)

 ## 2022-04-10 Build 1.0.5